 Warde Academic Center, N-418

 Michael Bathgate teaches courses in the comparative study of religions, including RELST 249: The Islamic Tradition and RELST 240: The Religious Other (a course that focuses on inter-religious contact and dialogue).
 His research has focused on Japanese religious history, with particular interest in the meanings and uses of popular narrative.
 His first book, entitled The Fox's Craft in Japanese Religion and Folklore: Shapeshifters, Transformations and Duplicities, was released in 2004.
 His current research concerns the history of sacred biography in the Japanese tradition of Pure Land Buddhism.

 Warde Academic Center, G-207

-Associate Professor, English and Foreign Languages
+Associate Professor, Language and Literature

 Warde Academic Center, N-419

 Warde Academic Center, L-312B